History of Toruń

+The following article details the history of Toruń, a city in Kuyavian–Pomeranian Voivodeship, Poland.

+Early history

 The first settlement in the vicinity of Toruń is dated by archaeologists to 1100 BC (Lusatian culture).
 During early medieval times, in the 7th through 13th centuries, it was the location of an old Slavonic settlement, at a ford in the Vistula river.
 In the 10th century it became part of the emerging Polish state ruled by the Piast dynasty.